Jheim12/CAPP30239_FA22/project/README.md

 ### Jonas Heim

 Op-ed on why flexible schedules hold great potential for the railroading industry.
+Want to read it?
+[Here](https://jheim12.github.io/CAPP30239_FA22/project/project.html) it is!

 ### Repository Structure